AkrilliA/laravel-beyond/README.md

 # Laravel Beyond

-This package should help you with creating and managing a Laravel DDD Application.
-This package is heavily inspired by "Laravel beyond CRUD" from Spatie.
+*This package is heavily inspired by "Laravel Beyond CRUD" from Spatie.
+You should check out [their website](https://spatie.be/products/laravel-beyond-crud).*

+This package will help you with `beyond:make` commands to easily create classes inside your "Laravel Beyond CRUD" inspired application.
+We try to implement commands as near as possible on their original `make` counterparts.

 ## Installation